NotShrirang/Doodle/README.md

 # Doodle
 Offline Examination System

-Doodle Version 5.2
+Doodle Version 7.0
-Date - 04/02/2022
+Date - 12/02/2022

 ---------------------------------------------------------------------------------------------------------------------------
 Hello!

 Some features added:
-1. Open files from any folder.
+1. Added encryption to question papers.
+2. Now you can added images in questions.
-2. Minor bug fixes from v5.1
+3. Minor bug fixes from v6.0